 We also try to keep costs down at travel contests.
-Entry fees are generally moderate ($10 per student is typical.)
-Mr. Babbitt coordinates information so parents can make arrangements with one another to carpool to distant contests.
+Entry fees are generally moderate ($10 per student is typical.) advisors coordinate information so parents can make arrangements with one another to carpool to distant contests.
 Some contests can be done as day trips to hold down overnight lodging costs.
 Other contests are held on college campuses and, with advance notice, it is sometimes possible for students to stay with college student hosts in the dorms at minimal cost.
 In most years, the statewide NYSML tournament arranges host families who are willing to accommodate students traveling from a distance.
 (Last year's lodging arrangements for NYSML were very unusual, due to the NYC location.)

 Where do AAMC members live?
 Can I arrange a carpool to weekly meetings or contests?

 Albany Area Math Circle brings together students from a wide variety of communities.

 Our membership changes from year to year, so you should check with our registrar, Mr. Babbitt, to locate other current members who live near you.

 Students and alumni have hailed from all over the Capital District including the following communities: